 3. List the main chapters and make connections between them.
 Describe each of these parts.
 Expand her role throughout the book.

-4. Identify the problem or problems the author is addressing in the book.
+4. Identify the problem or problems the author addresses in the book.
 Describe them.

-Finally, topical reading obliges you to read several books on one topic and analyze each of them in relation to the other: compare, contrast, evaluate.
+Finally, thematic reading requires you to read several books on the same topic and analyze each of them in relation to the other: compare, contrast, evaluate.

-As you master these 4 levels of reading, you will also develop the 3 ways of memorization discussed above.
-By breaking the book apart (at the analytical and thematic levels), you will fix in your memory the impressions that you received from it.
-A thoughtful analysis of works similar in subject matter will help you better understand the material and remember it for many years.
+As you master these 4 reading levels, you will also develop the 3 memorization techniques discussed above.
+By dissecting the book into parts (at the analytical and thematic levels), you will consolidate in your memory the impressions you received from it.
+A thoughtful analysis of works on similar topics will help you better understand the material and remember it for many years.

 Take notes!

-The importance of notes and bookmarks is emphasized by Shane Parrish, already mentioned by us:
+The importance of notes and bookmarks is emphasized by Shane Parrish, already mentioned:

-“After I finish a book, I put it aside for a few weeks.
-Then I go back to it, go through all the bookmarks and notes I've made, and reread the chapters I've marked as important.
-I do this with all books without exception.
+“After I finish a book, I put it away for a few weeks.
+Then I go back to it, study all the bookmarks and notes I made, re-read the chapters that I marked as important.
+I do this with all books without exception.”

 Conclusion

 Remember the main rule: books cannot be read, books must be studied.
-Books should be seen as an investment in one's own education, and therefore in one's own success.
-The craze for techniques that allow us to increase the speed of reading, which we can observe today, at first glance, seems to be saving, but there will be no sense from them if what is read is not comprehended and used.
-Learn to read correctly, and you will definitely achieve excellent results.
+You should see books as an investment in your own education, and therefore in your own success.
+The craze for techniques that allow us to increase reading speed, which we can see today, at first glance seems to be life-saving, but they will be of no use if what you read is not comprehended and used.
+Learn to read correctly and you will definitely achieve excellent results.

 Good luck and high conversions!

-There is only one correct answer to this question: apply the three-step method of reading.
+There is only one correct answer to this question: use the three-step reading method.

-It's not about how to learn how to read correctly and quickly.
-Quick superficial reading does not work.
-We need to master effective reading, learn how to work with a book, extracting from it all the valuable information that interests us.
+The point is not at all how to learn to read correctly and quickly.
+A quick superficial reading does not produce results.
+We need to master effective reading, learn to work with a book, extracting from it all the valuable information that interests us.

-And if you are not a fan of reading the same text several times (exceptions are fiction and poetry, which are recognized classics), then it is worth learning to squeeze out all the "juice" from each book you read, so as not to return to its content in the future and use this time more rationally - for new books.
+And if you are not a fan of reading the same text several times (exceptions are fiction and poetry, which are recognized classics), then you should learn to squeeze all the “juice” out of each book you read, so as not to return to its content in the future and use this time more rationally - on new books.

-Do not rush - after all, our goal is not to read, as a process, to get acquainted with information "for show", but to master new knowledge, expand our horizons and increase the level of skills and abilities.
-To read a book correctly is to work on its content.
-And if in a month you do not remember 80% of the information that was presented in it, the work was not done and the time was wasted.
+There is no need to rush - after all, our goal is not reading as a process, getting acquainted with information “for show,” but mastering new knowledge, expanding our horizons and increasing the level of skills.
+Reading a book correctly means working on its content.
+And if after a month you don’t remember 80% of the information that was presented in it, the work was not done and the time was wasted.

-Books are ships of thought, roaming the waves of time and carefully carrying their precious cargo from generation to generation...
+Books are ships of thought, traveling the waves of time and carefully carrying their precious cargo from generation to generation...

 F. Bacon

-In order not to waste time reading the same book twice or even thrice, you need to learn how to read books correctly - getting the most out of the first time, which consists of three steps.
+In order not to waste time reading the same book twice, or even three times, you need to learn how to read books correctly - getting all the benefits the first time, which consists of three steps.

 Step one – “rough” introductory reading

-Imagine that you choose new car.
+Imagine what you choose new car.
 Where do you start?
-Of course, with common acquaintance: her appearance and the materials used in its manufacture.
-And only then, having received the first visual impression, do you begin to get acquainted with her technical specifications and kit.
+Of course, with general acquaintance: her appearance and the materials that were used in its manufacture.
+And only then, having received the first visual impression, do you begin to get acquainted with her technical characteristics and complete set.

 We do the same with the book.
 For a deep and effective understanding of the meaning of what is written, we start with a preliminary acquaintance: